-In the foreground of the most photographed and spectacular skyline on the planet, a deceptively simple landmark takes pride of place.
+In the foreground of the most photographed skyline on the planet, a charming touch of whimsy takes pride of place.
 Jane’s Carousel is the jewel in the already glittering crown that is New York.

 Where could be a more fitting location for a lovingly hand-restored, ninety-five year-old merry-go-round than a place called Dumbo?

-Jane’s Carousel is housed in a Jean Nouvel transparent pavilion, designed not only for shelter, but also to frame the uninterrupted views of the East River, the Brooklyn and Manhattan Bridges and that skyline.
+Housed in ‘starchitect’ Jean Nouvel’s glass pavilion, the design frames the uninterrupted views of the East River, the Brooklyn and Manhattan Bridges and that skyline.

-The old blackened varnish was removed from original paintings and the dozens of old beveled mirrors were reglazed.
-The carousel’s mechanical systems were updated with new gears, motor and an electronic controller and fully rewired.
+Old blackened varnish was removed from original paintings and the dozens of old bevelled mirrors were reglazed.
+Mechanical systems were updated with new gears, motor and an electronic controller and fully rewired.

-For the jobs she felt needed the expertise of professionals she called in restoration artists from the Metropolitan Museum of Art and an expert detailer from Mercedes.
-This is no mere restoration; you can see the love Jane Walentas gave to make the roundabout live again.
+For the work, she felt needed the expertise of professionals Jane called in restoration artists from the Metropolitan Museum of Art and an expert detailer from Mercedes.
+No mere restoration – you can see the love Jane gave to make the roundabout dance again.

-Why?
-Jane and her husband David, purchased 2 million square feet on the tip of Brooklyn in 1983 and their master plan for the development always included a carousel as the centre piece.
+Jane and her husband David purchased 2 million square feet on the tip of Brooklyn in 1983 and their master plan for the development always included a carousel as the centrepiece.
 It is the first carousel to be placed on the National Register of Historic Places.
-Their bid for the entire carousel prevented it from being sold off piece by piece.
+Their bid for the entire ride prevented it from being sold off piece by piece.

-When the restoration was nearing completion, the Pritzker prizewinning architect Jean Nouvel was appointed to create a pavilion to best show-off the carousel.
-Famed for his innovative use of glazing techniques, Nouvel’s ‘bijou’ (as he calls it) transforms the landscape without detracting from it.
-This elegant 72′ x 72′ jewel box now sits proudly in the Empire Fulton Ferry section of Brooklyn Bridge Park.
-And at sunset, recessed screens descend to create a light show unlike any other; dreamlike shadows of dancing horses perform every hour on the hour for the world to see.
+Am elegant 72′ x 72′ jewel box now sits proudly in the Empire Fulton Ferry section of Brooklyn Bridge Park.
+At sunset, recessed screens descend to create a light show unlike any other; dreamlike shadows of dancing horses perform every hour on the hour for the world to see.

-Over 7 million riders have now enjoyed the spectacle at Brooklyn Bridge Park with more than a thousand birthday parties celebrated beside the galloping ponies.
-Now considered one of America’s most romantic destinations the carousel has been the backdrop for countless proposals, weddings, engagement and anniversary parties.
+More than 7 million riders have enjoyed the spectacle at Brooklyn Bridge Park with countless birthdays celebrated beside the galloping ponies.
+As one of America’s most romantic destinations the carousel has been the backdrop for countless proposals, weddings, engagement and anniversary parties.